-If you did, you’d be missing my point2.
+If you do, you’ll be missing my point2.

-The ability to write clear and proper English is about much, much more than just the ability to express a tech problem in language that can be clearly understood.
+The ability to write clear and proper English is about much more than the ability to express a tech problem in language that can be understood.

 It may or may not be fair, but it is absolutely true.

-The same is true about your ability to write — anything — well.
+The same is true about your ability to write well.